Science, Mathematics & Engineering

 Molecular Simulations

-Spend the afternoon running simulations on a supercomputer.
-Before building something in the expensive lab, 'build' it on a computer to see how atoms will react.
-Like playing high-stakes Minecraft with real-world physics.
+Back to the computer.
+I spend the afternoon running 'Molecular Simulations.'
+Before we actually build something in the expensive lab, we 'build' it on a supercomputer to see how the atoms will react.
+It's like playing a high-stakes game of Minecraft with real-world physics.

-Document every result.
+Before leaving, I document every result.
 In nanotechnology, a change in temperature by even half a degree can change the outcome.
-Check emails—a lab in Germany wants to collaborate on a water-purification membrane.
+I check my emails—a lab in Germany wants to collaborate on a new water-purification membrane.

 Reflection

-Driving home, look at streetlights using nano-LEDs that save 80% more energy.
-Quiet reminder that while the work is invisible to the eye, its impact is everywhere.
+Driving home, I look at the streetlights.
+Many of them now use nano-LEDs that save 80% more energy.
+It's a quiet reminder that while my work is invisible to the eye, its impact is everywhere.

 Self-assessment for the ideal candidate.